Inflatable rescue boat: Patrolling

 During a patrol, an IRB will be left on the beach by the waters edge at all times ready for action.
 On a busy day an IRB may be permanently out the back checking on swimmers.

 On conclusion of the patrol, it is imperative the IRB is correctly packed up and stored to ensure it is ready for use by the next patrol, left in a "rescue ready" state.
 This is also the responsibility of the driver, who will usually start by radioing surf command and signing the IRB off for the day.
 This may involve reporting any rescues as well as how many people are still on the beach and in the water.
 Once the IRB has been signed off, the boat is taken up to the club where the motor is removed and run in a tank of fresh water for approximately 10 minutes.
 This clears the remaining salt water still in the cooling system, and allows for a quick check over of important parts of the motor.
 At the same time the IRB is emptied of oars, fuel tank, tube etc. The IRB will require a thorough hose down to remove sand, salt and shell grit, on and inside the boat.
 Standing the boat upright against a wall allows the water to fall down and out of the boat taking with it these unwanted particles.
 The boat is then returned to the trailer and the four pontoons are allowed to semi-deflate, to prevent over-stretching of the seams and rubber.
-The driver will fill in a checklist and report any faults, problems or issues to the club mechanic before storing the craft and motor.
-He will also report weather conditions and rescues performed for the day.
+The driver will fill in a checklist and report any faults, problems or issues to the IRB Captain or a supervisor and log it in a book before storing the craft and motor.
+They will also report weather conditions and rescues performed for the day.

 Licensing Requirements

 IRB Driver

 In Australia, surf club members must hold a Bronze Medallion, IRB Crewperson Certificate as well as obtaining a boat drivers' licence from state authorities to undertake an IRB training course.
 This course is usually arranged by the club when enough interested members have gathered.
 The course involves a small theory component on basic outboard motor mechanics, pontoon pressure as well as set-up and dismantling procedures.
 This is coupled with a much larger practical component.
-The practical sessions require learning basic operation and maneuvering techniques as well as gaining the ability to negotiate large, rough surf, with and without a crewman.
+The practical sessions require learning basic operation and maneuvering techniques as well as gaining the ability to negotiate large, rough surf, with and without a Crewperson.